heyfirst/yarn-workspaces-experiments/readme.md

 It helps to managing internal dependencies.

+You can read more in this link [Yarn Workspaces](https://yarnpkg.com/features/workspaces)

 ### How monorepo works?

 read this one ["Why you should use a single repository for all your company’s projects"](https://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/)